AnujSaharan/TAFS-TechFest/ReadMe.md

 <img src="https://github.com/AnujSaharan/The-TAFS-TechFest-Website/blob/master/Images/TechFest%20Banner.png">

-The following is the official website for TAFS TechFest'16 - the annual inter-school programming and IT event hosted by Techno Geeks at The Air Force School, New Delhi.
+The following is the official website for **TAFS TechFest'16** - the annual inter-school programming and IT event hosted by Techno Geeks at **The Air Force School, New Delhi.**

 ---

-## About the club
+## About the Club

 <img src="https://github.com/AnujSaharan/The-TAFS-TechFest-Website/blob/master/Images/Techno%20Geeks%20Logo.png" align="left" height="200" width="200">